BLOG

 DeFi in DAO

-DeFi or Decentralized Finance refers to P2P finance enabled by Layer-1 blockchain protocols such as Ethereum, Avalanche, Cardano, etc. By eliminating the need for trusted intermediaries, DeFi apps significantly increase the speed and reduce the cost of financial transactions.
+Decentralized Finance or DeFi refers to P2P finance enabled by Layer-1 blockchain protocols such as Ethereum, Avalanche, Cardano, etc. DeFi apps significantly increase the speed and reduce the cost of financial transactions by eliminating the need for trusted intermediaries.

 DeFi relies heavily on DAO governance models for its smooth operation.
-DAOs are responsible for managing DeFi apps through individual decisions made by decentralized validator nodes who own or possess sufficient tokens to approve blocks.
+DAOs manage DeFi apps through individual decisions made by decentralized validator nodes who own or possess sufficient tokens to approve blocks.

 Use Cases of DAO in DeFi